 Dewberry served as the prime contractor for the project.
-Dewberry was responsible for LAS classification, all lidar products, breakline production, and digital elevation model (DEM) production.
-Dewberry was responsible for project management and quality assurance.
+In addition to project management, Dewberry was responsible for LAS classification, all lidar products, breakline production, digital elevation model (DEM) production, and quality assurance.

 Dewberry completed the ground survey for the project and delivered surveyed checkpoints.
 The task was to acquire surveyed checkpoints for the project to use in independent testing of the vertical accuracy of the lidar-derived surface model and to acquire surveyed ground control points for use in calibration activities.
 The GPS base station coordinates used during lidar data acquisition were verified.